gerpark/ftsim/docs/source/component.rst

 It's all about  :ref:`Transport Units<cfg_le>`,
 called **LE**'s (Ladeeinheiten/Loadunits).
-We don't use any inventories, but for picking
-You have to imagine there is some inventory on each `LE`.
+We don't use any inventories, but for picking you have to imagine there is some inventory on each `LE`.

 .. _basic_ft: